evilpixi/empatspeech-sillyfishes/README.md

-Created by [Phaser Studio](mailto:support@phaser.io).
+Created by Evilpixi using Phaser Template by [Phaser Studio](mailto:support@phaser.io).
 Powered by coffee, anime, pixels and love.

 All rights reserved.